DataDog/datadog-cloudformation-macro/serverless/README.md

 ## FAQ

 ### I'm seeing this error message: 'FunctionName' property is undefined for...
-This error occurs when you provide a `forwarderArn` and are deploying your Lambda function for the first time, so no log group currently exists.
-In order for the macro to create this log group and the correct subscriptions for you, you will need to provide the `FunctionName` property on your Lambda.
-For examples, see below:
+This error occurs when you provide a `forwarderArn` and are deploying your Lambda function for the first time, so no log group currently exists and the macro cannot create this log group or subscribe the Forwarder for you.
+One way to fix this issue is to explicitly define the `FunctionName` property on your Lambda (see example below).

 **AWS SAM**
 ```yml